smiller171/Ansible-CloudWatch/README.md

 This play will only work if ec2_metric_alarm.py is on the devel branch or on version 1.8+

 Before running this play, create an awscreds.conf file in roles/common/files or set up your instances with a role.
-The credentials or tole you use should have the CloudWatch:putmetric permission.
+The credentials or role you use should have the CloudWatch:putmetric permission.
 The format for awscreds.conf is: